donopun/Software-Engineering-Task/README.md

 # Software-Engineering-Task
-An educational website intended for software engineering students
+An educational product intended for software engineering students